the practical kitchen

 While the dough rests, mix together the salt, brown sugar, and pumpkin spices with 1 teaspoon warm water.
 The water helps start dissolving the sugar and salt so they incorporate neatly into the dough.

-Once the dough clears the sides of the bowl, increase the speed to medium and knead for 3 minutes until it's smooth, elastic, and slightly tacky to the touch.
+Once the dough clears the sides of the bowl, increase the speed to medium and knead until it's smooth, elastic, and slightly tacky to the touch.
 It shouldn't be sticky.
 If the dough seems wet or sticks to your hands, briefly knead in an additional tablespoon of flour.

 pumpkin bagel dough with a dough hook

-Shape the dough into a ball, and let it rest in a lightly greased bowl, covered, in a warm spot (72°-75°F) for 1 hour.
-The dough should just about double in size.
+Shape the dough into a ball, and let it rest in a lightly greased bowl, covered, in a warm spot (72°-75°F) until just about doubled in size.

 TIP: If your kitchen runs cold, put the bowl in your OFF oven with the oven light on.
 This gives the yeast a nice warm environment to work in.